-- A detailed integration plan has been created to identify risks and ensure appropriate treatment across multiple tracks - Multiple communication channels have been used to communicate merger benefits and synergies to all stakeholders - ▶ All regulatory approvals have been obtained on time
+- Multiple communication channels have been used to communicate merger benefits and synergies to all stakeholders - ▶ All regulatory approvals have been obtained on time

 The LTIMindtree Integration Management Office is tracking the risks and working with identified track owners to monitor treatment plans.
 Detailed reports are being provided to executive management and the Board.